Who we are:

 What we do:

-b) Promoted for use with middle, high school or college aged youth,
+- Promoted for use with middle, high school, and college aged youth

-• Offer educators and suicide prevention advocates guidelines on "How to Pick a Video on Youth Suicide Prevention," (available on the AAS website and in brochure format)
+- Offer educators and suicide prevention advocates guidelines on "How to Pick a Video on Youth Suicide Prevention,"

-For more on safe messaging, go to: http://www.sprc.org/library/SafeMessagingfinal.pdf
+For more information on safe messaging, go to: http://www.sprc.org/library/SafeMessagingFinal.pdf

-For more on safely selecting suicide prevention videos, go to: http://www.suicidology.org/web/guest/committee-resources
+For more information on safely selecting suicide prevention videos, click here.

-B. EFFECTIVE Messaging: In order to be effective, suicide prevention messages must teach and model the skills, perspectives and resources that promote help-seeking.
+- EFFECTIVE Messaging: In order to be effective, suicide prevention messages must teach and model the skills, perspectives and resouces that promote help-seeking.
 Effective training prepares young people to identify suicide risk and get help for themselves and their friends.

 The Research: According to Social Development Model (Hawkins & Catalano), in order to encourage individuals to believe in and support a "desired behavior," we have to: 1) provide meaningful opportunities to participate in or strive for the desired behavior, 2) teach the skills necessary to perform the desired behavior; and 3) give consistent recognition for performing as expected, and provide constructive feedback when behavior is inappropriate.
 These three things-opportunities, skills and recognition are the qualities that develop and maintain strong bonds to the ideas (positive norms) and the people (positive influences) that will ultimately lead to the desired behavior.